 Directed energy is promising and it has made great strides during my career.
 I originally worked with it in 1990.
 From 1990 till now it’s made great progress, but it does not have the same capacity that an interceptor type system would have.
 It still could be useful and still could be an alternative but it’s going to still take a lot of development before it gets to the point where I think it could be effective as an alternative to an interceptor-based missile defence system.

 Do you think the destabilization created by that situation is better or worse when compared to the destabilization created by one nation having a defence system and the other not having one?
-Wouldn’t that almost eliminate the mutual vulnerability that exists by both sides having a second strike capability and lower the cost of war for one side so that BMD would in fact encourage preventive or preemptive strikes?

 I don’t understand the logic behind that reasoning because a BMDS is purely defensive and if you have a missile defence system it should not be threatening to somebody else.

-Now, we have situations in the world today where the US has tremendous offensive capability, greater than anybody else in the world.
+Now, we have situations in the world today where the U.S. has tremendous offensive capability, greater than anybody else in the world.
 There are some areas where China is growing on its strategic side and we have parity through our agreements with Russia; but, the BMDS in those cases are not designed to counter those threats.
 That seems to be a shock to many people in government and people in the press, where they do not understand that.

-So our missile defence systems are by law woefully inadequate against a peer, someone like Russia.
+So our missile defence systems are by law woefully inadequate against a ‘peer’, someone like Russia.
 In the case of a country like North Korea, or Iran, which are the two that have been defined within this limited scenario for over a decade, we already have a tremendous offensive capability, orders of magnitude greater than what they possess.
 So by us adding a missile defence system there, we are not adding much to our already dominant offensive capability.

 Missile defence is an enhancement to a nation’s overall military capability.
 The cost of missile defence may seem high, but compared to the military budgets of the US which run about a half a trillion dollars per year for the past 20 years, missile defence is an extremely small percentage of those budgets.
 It enhances a critical capability where no other alternative exists today.

 Yes, that is something that has really surprised me when I talk to Congressmen and Senators since the Missile Defense Act (M.D Act) of 1999.
 The law of the U.S. is that we develop and deploy a limited BMDS capability.
-So when they ask me what capability on a national defence level would you have against a Chinese submarine off of Mexico, or any submarine almost anywhere, and I said to them that we have no capability, and they replied what are we planning to do to have that defensive capability, and I replied nothing- they’ve always been surprised.
+So when they ask me what capability on a national defence level, would you have against a Chinese submarine off of Mexico, or any submarine almost anywhere, and I said to them that we have no capability, and they replied what are we planning to do to have that defensive capability, and I replied nothing- they’ve always been surprised.

 They tell me that you should be out building a capability that could counter Russian or Chinese capabilities and I have said that is not the law of the US.
 You would have to change the law.
 And, to be frank, the law is also very practical about the cost.

 There does not seem to be a lot of appreciation for, or acknowledgement of, the fact that the M.D.
 Act of 1999 has never been amended.
-In 1999, it was established that we would have a limited missile defence capability, and you could argue what a limited capability is, but it is definitely not the capability to counter a large offensive strike from a sophisticated adversary against arsenals such as Russia’s.
+In 1999, it was established that we would have a limited missile defence capability, and you could argue what a limited capability is, but it is definitely not the capability to counter a large offensive strike from a sophisticated adversary such as Russia.